gawel/gp.recipe.phantomjs/README.rst

 phantomjs-url-template
     If phantomjs-url and phantomjs-url-template are
-    not set, you can set a template which will populate various variables.
+    not specified, you can set a template which will populate various variables.
 The variables should be wrapped in {}, and the following values are supported: